 Types of Contract Manufacturing

-There are many different types of agreements between companies that enter into contract manufacturing.
+There are many different types of contract administration agreements between companies that enter into contract manufacturing.
 However, most fall under these four categories:

 Private Label Manufacturing